ZipCPU/sdspi/README.md

   Without collision support, the message to leave the IRQ state may be corrupted on return.
 This should be detectable via a bad CRC on the command line.

+## SDSlave controller

+The [Slave controller](rtl/sdslave/sdslave.v) is new.
+This controller is designed to let an external "host" interact with an FPGA via the SDIO protocol.
+As an example, I am intending to test an RPi CM4 interface with an FPGA via this controller and protocol.
+The RPi should be able to read/write anything in the FPGA Wishbone (or eventually AXI) address space via this approach.
+At present, via simulation only, all commands to/from memory only apply to blocks of 512Bytes, so there's some work left to be done.

+Possible uses include:

+- Controlling a memory, external to the FPGA, through the SDIO interface.

+  Possibilities include flash (read-only), SDRAM, eMMC, SDIO, SATA, you name it.
+  This might make it possible for an external CPU to read data at nearly the same time the FPGA is recording or processing it in real time.

+- Video overlay control, whereby the host generates an overlay for the FPGA to place on an active video stream.

+- Soft-core CPU software loading or shared memory handling

+- Bridging an interface--such as 10Gb network, available to the FPGA, to the host.
+(Given that the fastest this interface *might* go is only 50MB/s, it doesn't really make sense to try to keep up with a 10Gb or 125MB/s link over SDIO, but it is still an option.
+Perhaps the HS400 mode might make more sense here?)

+At any rate, development is ongoing.

+Key features of this design include:

+- **Hands-Off** - No run-time configuration is required from the local system.
+  All commands come from the external/remote system.

+- **SDR/DDR, 1b, 4b, or 8b** - Basic stuff here.
+SDIO doesn't have or require
+  8b interfaces, so the only use for the 8b interface would be for eMMC control.
+  This design should be able to (eventually) handle the eMMC, but that's a future thing if ever.

+- **Low Logic** - I wasn't expecting this one, but the SDSlave controller has less than half the logic requirement of the SDIO controller.
+We'll see if this continues to be the case as more commands are implemented.

+### Roadmap and TODO items

+- **All Mandatory Commands** - At present, this design only supports *some* of the mandatory SD commands, not all of them.
+As such, it's not likely to work with any generic SDIO host (yet).
+Commands supported include: CMD0, CMD2, CMD3, CMD7, CMD8, CMD9, CMD10, CMD12, CMD13, CMD15, CMD17, CMD18, CMD19, CMD24, CMD25, CMD55, ACMD6, ACMD13, ACMD41, and ACMD51.
+Not all of these
+  commands have been tested or simulated.

+  Commands still needing support include: CMD4, CMD11, CMD16, CMD23, CMD27,
+  CMD32, CMD33, CMD38, CMD42, CMD56, ACMD22, ACMD23, and ACMD42.

+  The SCR register is only partially implemented, and writes to it are not (yet) supported.

+  While reading the CSD register is supported, the values read may (or may not) yet reflect the state of anything within.

+- **Error Handling** - The current simulation is primarily a "happy path" simulation environment.
+While errors may still take place, I've only ever canceled the simulation following any error rather than making sure the errors are properly handled, detected, identified, and recovered from.
+  For example, any request to read from or write to an address that yields a bus error should properly end any transactions.
+That has not been demonstrated yet, and I would (currently) doubt that the error handling would be clean.

+- **Variable block sizes** - At some point in time, I may need or wish to support block sizes of other than 512Bytes.
+The current architecture, however, will restrict all block sizes to powers of two and ...
+I'm so far okay with that.

+- **Proper Front-end** - The design still needs a proper front end given to it.
+  The one currently found in the [test bench](bench/verilog/tb_wb.v) really needs to be rewritten.

+- **Verified Timing** - I'm pretty sure that I'm violating protocol timing in a couple of places.
+These are just little things, like guaranteeing exactly two clocks between receive packet and the ACK/NAK token start bit, or not starting a transmit packet until the CMD reply completes, etc.

+- **User Guide** - This needs to be written.
+For now, the major SDIO commands are implemented, and so the SDIO spec can serve (somewhat) as a user guide for working with this IP.
+It's just that ... the SDIO spec will tell you nothing about how to set it up, so this still needs to be done.

+- **Hardware Testing** - My plan is to connect this to an RPi CM4 module, and see how things go.
+I'll let you know.

+- **eMMC FSM** - The FSM module may be rewritten to support an eMMC slave controller.
+The other slave modules have been built to work in an eMMC environment (8b, w/ or w/o DS), so it should only require a rewrite of the FSM to support eMMC devices instead of SD devices.

+Bottom line?
+This is still a work in progress, and it will probably remain so until hardware testing completes.

 # Logic usage